ch09830249/Design-Verification/UVM/UVM基礎/Base Classes/UVM_Component.md

 endclass
 ```
-Factory is a singleton object and there is only one instance of the factory in a UVM environment. uvm_component provide a set of convenience functions that call the uvm_factory member functions with a simplified interface.
+**Factory is a singleton object** and there is **only one instance of the factory in a UVM environment**. uvm_component provide a set of convenience functions that call the uvm_factory member functions with a simplified interface.
 ```
 // For example, "set_type_override_by_type" is actually a function defined in the class uvm_factory
 // A wrapper function with the same name is defined in uvm_component class and arguments are passed